Aftercare and living rules after a facelift

 Different types of facelifts

-There are various types of facelifts and each one is unique.
-From the mini facelift(the S-lift), MACS facelift or a deep plane facelift including a neck lift.
-Because they’re all different, the recovery involved depends largely on how extensive the facelift is.
-In general, recovery is often the same for all facelifts, as it relates to swelling, bruising and the healing of the skin.
+There are several types of facelifts.
+From the mini facelift(the S-lift), MACS facelift or a deep plane facelift including neck elevator.
+So one facelift is not the other.
+The duration of recovery also depends on the extent of the facelift.
+However, in general, the duration of recovery is often the same.
+This is mainly related to swelling, bruising and healing of the skin.

 Read here about recovery after an S-Lift (specifically)

-If the facelift is combined with other procedures such as endoscopic forehead lift or eyelid surgery and lipofilling, it will take a little longer for you to recover.
+Especially if the facelift is combined with other procedures such as a forehead elevator or eyelid surgery and lipofilling, it will take a little longer before you are presentable again.

 Facelift bandage wear

-After surgery, your face will be bandaged and this will be removed after 24 hours.
-After removing the bandage, you’ll be given a facelift bandage to prevent swelling and bruising as much as possible.
-You’ll need to wear it day and night for the first week.
-After that, depending on the procedure, you’ll wear it for one or two weeks, only at night.
+After surgery, your face will be bandaged.
+This will be removed after 24 hours.
+After removing the bandage, you will be given a facelift bandage.
+This is to prevent swelling and bruising as much as possible.
+It will need to be worn day and night for the first week.
+After that, depending on the procedure, for one or two weeks at night.

 Drains

-If necessary, drains (thin tubes) are placed after surgery to drain wound fluid.
-If you go home with drains, they’ll be removed later.
-You’ll receive a call from the assistant at MOOI Clinic around noon in this regard.
-If you don’t receive a call, we may not be able to reach you, so please call the clinic.
-From day 3 you may shower quickly and wash your hair with a mild (baby) shampoo.
+If necessary, drains (thin tubes) are placed after surgery to drain the wound fluid.
+If you go home with drains, they will be removed.
+You will receive a call from the assistant at MOOI Clinic.
+You can expect this call starting at noon.
+If you do not receive a call, we may not be able to reach you, please call the clinic.
+From day 3 you may shower briefly and wash your hair with a mild (baby) shampoo.
 This removes any blood residue and simplifies the removal of sutures at the hairline.

-Using a cold pack is not necessary with a facelift.
-However, if additional surgery has been done to the eyelids or eyebrows, icing is advisable since it helps with counteracting swelling around the eyes.
-It’s best to continue icing regularly at home, the day after surgery by applying a cold pack every hour for 5-10 minutes.
-There is no need to use a cold pack at night.
-After the first day, you can continue icing several times a day if it feels comfortable.
-It’s important, however, to put something between a cold pack and the skin to protect it.
+Cooling is not necessary with a facelift.
+If additional correction has been done to the eyelids or eyebrows, however, this is advisable.
+With a coldpack, you counteract swelling around the eyes.
+At home, it is best to continue cooling regularly on the day of surgery.
+There is no need to refrigerate during the night.
+When cooling, every hour for 5-10 minutes is sufficient.
+The following days several times a day if comfortable.
+It is important, however, to put something between a cold pack and the skin to protect it.

 The first days after your facelift